 In flower: Narcissi, hyacinths, early tulips, freesias and anemones under cover, wallflowers, hellebores, polyanthus and alstroemeria (under cover).

 Pond life should be becoming more active by now but the fish probably won’t be spawning, so it’s a good time to tidy up aquatic plants and then out and divide any marginal plants.
 Clean out pond filters.
 Replace pumps, water features and lighting systems, after checking they are all working.
+Visit Koi Water Barn at The Gardener’s Garden Centre, Rushmore Hill for everything you need for your pond.
 Remember our feathered friends – put up nesting boxes for birds and keep the bird bath topped up.

 Start mowing the lawn if the weather is mild.
 Cut with the mower set at its highest setting.
 March is a good time to start attacking the moss in your lawn.
 You can use a moss killer or rake it out with a scarifying rake.
 Any loose thatch can be collected with a rotary mower and composted.
 If you are left with really bad bare patches, overseed them and sprinkle a little compost on top.